JuliaCN/MatlabOrJulia/ml.md

 * [Yota](https://github.com/dfdx/Yota.jl)

 ## Gripes
 None of the above machine learning packages can be as stable as popular python packages like TensorFlow and Pytorch.
+Need some try and errors.